 Find meaning in the world around you and the numbers that explain it

-The Department of STEM Education in the College of Arts and Sciences designs and delivers undergraduate mathematics, computer science, statistics, physics, biology, environmental science and chemistry courses required by all three colleges.
+The Department of Mathematics, Science and Technology in the College of Arts and Sciences designs and delivers undergraduate mathematics, computer science, statistics, physics, biology, meteorology and environmental science and chemistry courses required by all three colleges.
 The department’s dedicated faculty members have wide-ranging experience not just in education, but also in professional applications in the areas they teach.
-Additionally, the department administers the skills assessment that assesses the mathematics competency of incoming students to ensure their success in STEM education coursework.
+Additionally, the department administers the skills assessment that assesses the mathematics competency of incoming students to ensure their success in Mathematics, Science and Technology education coursework.

 In addition to three minors, the department offers the bachelor's degree in Interdisciplinary Studies which can be taken completely online.
 This flexible degree, designed in response to global corporate leaders, nurtures critical thinkers who understand the connections between science, technology, and humanity.
 Depending upon their choices, graduates can prepare for careers in aviation, aerospace, international business, communication, or other related professions.